-Huawei is reportedly in talks with Sirin Labs to licence their operating system SIRIN OS, to run blockchain apps alongside Alphabet INC’s Android system.
-The discussion is in its earliest form, and no agreement has been signed, claims the people who asked not be named because the talks are private.
+Huawei is reportedly in talks with Sirin Labs to license their operating system SIRIN OS, to run blockchain apps alongside Alphabet INC’s Android system.
+The discussion is in its earliest form, and no agreement has been signed, claims the people who asked not to be named because the talks are private.

 Both the parties confirmed the news that they have met but refused to reveal more anything about the project.
 If it turns out to be true, we would be seeing for the first time a smartphone manufacturer to venture into the blockchain; the decentralized ledger used to record cryptocurrency transactions, bringing the technology into the masses.
-Cryptocurrency market is a profitable venture, bringing fortunes to those who apply the technology in the right way.
+The cryptocurrency market is a profitable venture, bringing fortunes to those who apply the technology in the right way.
 According to the reports, the Cryptocurrency market has grown 15 times to about $350 billion in the past 12 months.

 The “people” claimed Huawei executives have been meeting up with the Sirin Labs’s team over the past two months.
 Also, a caption under a picture on Sirin Lab’s chat group reads “Amazing meeting just concluded between Sirin Labs and Huawei.
 Among other things discussed was the possibility of cooperating together to bring blockchain technology to the masses in a secure way.”